commit-live-students/olympic_project_new/q01_rename_columns/README.md

     a)Reads CSV file and converts CSV data to dataframe. the path for the file is `./data/olympics.csv' b)Skips first row.
-    c)Renames the first row of the newly created dataframe to "Country". d)Renames column containing 01, 02 and 03 to the Gold(_Event), Silver(_Event) and Bronze(_Event)
+    c)Renames the first column of the newly created dataframe to "Country". d)Renames column containing 01, 02 and 03 to the Gold(_Event), Silver(_Event) and Bronze(_Event)
     e)Renames Total, Total.1, Combined Total to Total_Summer, Total_Winter, Total respectively
     f)Returns the updated dataframe